Abhijit-Jha/youclipper/README.md

 This powerful open-source platform helps you transform any long-form YouTube content into precise, professional clips — perfect for **reels, memes, educational highlights, or promotion.** Just paste a URL, pick your segment, select quality, and instantly get clean, watermark-free clips ready to share.

-**Want to grow your audience and increase reach?** Use **YouClipper** to create short clips that promote your long videos effectively — whether you’re showing **spiritual insights, sharing truth, gaming highlights, music edits, fitness tips, memes to spread smiles, or anything in between.**
+**Want to grow your audience and increase reach?** Use **YouClipper** to create short clips that promote your long videos effectively — whether you're showing **spiritual insights, sharing truth, gaming highlights, music edits, fitness tips, memes to spread smiles, or anything in between.**

 **Snip.
 Share.
-Shine.** With YouClipper, you empower your creativity and maximize your content’s impact by making every second count.
+Shine.** With YouClipper, you empower your creativity and maximize your content's impact by making every second count.

 ---